rednafi/rednafi.com/content/python/log_context_propagation.md

     logger.info("Work done after 1 second")
 ```

-I'm using Starlette[^2] for the above pseudocode, but this is valid for any generic ASGI web
+I'm using Starlette[^2] syntax for the above pseudocode, but this is valid for any generic
-app.
-The `view` procedure collects contextual information like `user_id` and `platform` from
+ASGI web app.
+The `view` procedure collects contextual information like `user_id` and
-the request header.
-Then it tags the log statements before and after calling the `work`
+`platform` from the request header.
+Then it tags the log statements before and after calling
-function by using the `extra` fields in the logger calls.
-This way, the log messages have
+the `work` function using the `extra` fields in the logger calls.
+This way, the log messages
-contextual info attached to them.
+have contextual info attached to them.

-However, the `work` procedure also generates a log message, and that won't be tagged here.
+However, the `work` procedure also generates a log message, and that won't get tagged here.
 We may be tempted to pass the contextual information to the `work` subroutine and use them
-to tag the logs, but that quickly becomes repetitive and cumbersome.
+to tag the logs, but that quickly gets repetitive and cumbersome.
 Passing a bunch of
 arguments to a function just so it can tag some log messages also makes things unnecessarily
 verbose.
 Plus, it's quite easy to forget to do so, which will leave you with logs with no
 way to query them.

 It turns out middlewares allow us to tag log statements in a way where we won't need to
-propagate the contextual information throughout the call chain.
-To demonstrate that, here's
+manually propagate the contextual information throughout the call chain.
+To demonstrate
-a simple `get` endpoint server written in Starlette that'll just return a canned response
+that, here's a simple `get` endpoint server written in Starlette that'll just return a
-after logging a few things.
+canned response after logging a few things.
 The app structure looks as follows:

 ```txt
 svc